Jennifer G. Murphy: Early life and education

 In 2000, she graduated with honors at McGill University and earned her Bachelor of Science in Chemistry with a minor in Environmental Science.
 She then, worked to get her Ph.D. in Physical Chemistry at the University of California Berkeley from 2000 to 2005.
-Later on that year, she went to the University of East Anglia to get her post doctorate, finishing in 2006.
+Later that year, she went to the University of East Anglia to get her post doctorate, finishing in 2006.

 Career and research

 Murphy is a professor at the University of Toronto under the Department of Chemistry.
 Since starting as a faculty member in 2007, her research has focused on understanding the effects of atmospheric pollutants on air quality and the Earth's climate.
-Her work entails development and application of new analytical techniques for use in measurement of trace components of the atmosphere.
+Her work entails the development and application of new analytical techniques for use in the measurement of trace components of the atmosphere.
 This includes measurements made as both part of short-duration field intensives and longer-term monitoring efforts.
 Through the development and usage of long-term, precise and accurate observations with adequate geographic coverage and spatial resolution, Murphy and her group work to improve the process-level representation of chemical systems and biosphere-atmosphere exchange in earth systems models.

-From 2007-2016, she held a title as Tier II Canada Research Chair.
-Then, from 2015-2018, she was the Associate Chair of Graduate Studies.
+From 2007 to 2016, she held the title of Tier II Canada Research Chair.
+Then, from 2015-2018 and 2020-2021, she was the Associate Chair of Graduate Studies.
+In 2020, she became a mentor of the NETCARE team whose research on aerosol and climate in the Canadian Artic was awarded the Brockhouse Canada Prize of Interdisciplinary Research in Science and Engineering.
+Later on, in 2024, she received the Canadian Society of Chemistry's Clara Benson Award.

-She is one of the members on the Board of Trustees with the Royal Canadian Institute for Science.
+She is one of the members of the Board of Trustees of the Royal Canadian Institute for Science.
 This prestigious organization strives to educate the Canadian public through innovative and engaging ways of teaching science.
 She is currently a member of the Scientific Steering Community (SSC) of the International Global Atmospheric Chemistry organization (IGAC).